 You can also freeze these in an airtight container for up to 3 months.
 This is good because this recipe makes a lot of little peanut butter balls!

 My kids love these peanut butter balls even without the chocolate coating.
-They make these frequently, because they are a quick dessert that uses stuff we almost always have (peanut butter, powdered sugar, butter).
+They make these frequently because they are a quick dessert that uses simple ingredients we almost always have (peanut butter, powdered sugar, butter).

 Peanut Butter Balls